aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 * The peer is bootstrapped using a script, which you can view by opening 'scripts/start-peer.sh'
 * The peer is exposed using a Kubernetes service

 So let's deploy the peer and check the logs.
-You may need to wait a few seconds before 'kubectl logs' will return the log entries, as Kubernetes downloads and starts your container:
+You may need to wait 30 seconds before 'kubectl logs' will return the log entries, as Kubernetes downloads and starts your container:

 ```bash